BijeshShrestha/ML_GroupProject/README.md

 ### Plant Disease Prediction Webapp

 The tool can be found here at [▶ webapp](https://demoapp.shrestha.club/).
-If the link is not working, please follow the instructions on the [Project Website](https://bijeshshrestha.github.io/ML_GroupProject/) to run the project locally.
+If the link is not working, please follow the instructions on the [Project Website](https://bijeshshrestha.github.io/ML_GroupProject/) or follow the guide in "tutorials" folder in this repository to run the project locally.
 You will need to have the openai api key to run the project locally.

 Webapp screenshot: